-AstraZeneca AB-In October 2016, the Company entered into a license agreement (AZ License Agreement) with AstraZeneca AB, a Swedish corporation (AstraZeneca).
+AstraZeneca, a Swedish corporation.
 Pursuant to the terms of the AZ License Agreement, AstraZeneca granted the Company exclusive global rights for the purpose of developing and commercializing AZD7986 (renamed brensocatib).
 In consideration of the licenses and other rights granted by AstraZeneca, the Company made an upfront payment of \$30.0 million, which was included as research and development expense in the fourth quarter of 2016.
 In December 2020, the Company incurred a \$12.5 million milestone payment obligation upon the first dosing in a Phase 3 clinical trial of brensocatib.
 The Company is also obligated to make a series of additional contingent milestone payments totaling up to an additional \$72.5 million upon the achievement of clinical development and regulatory filing milestones.
 If the Company elects to develop brensocatib for a second indication, the Company will be obligated to make an additional series of contingent milestone payments to AstraZeneca totaling up to \$42.5 million, the first of which occurs at the initiation of a Phase 3 trial in the additional indication.
 The Company is not obligated to make any additional milestone payments for additional indications.
 In addition, the Company will pay AstraZeneca tiered royalties ranging from a high single-digit to mid-teens on net sales of any approved product based on brensocatib and one additional payment of \$35.0 million upon the first achievement of \$1.0 billion in annual net sales.
 The AZ License Agreement provides AstraZeneca with the option to negotiate a future agreement with the Company for commercialization of brensocatib in chronic obstructive pulmonary disease or asthma.